We do a lot of damage to our families when we use drugs. Until I went into rehab I never realized the toll families of drug addicts take.

 So to end on a positive note, I want to remind all of you of something.
 While your negative actions may affect others negatively, when you start implementing positive actions into your life, you can just as easily influence others in a positive way.
 You can rebuild relationships.
 You can make a difference in people lives.
 You can be a force for good.
 You can make people smile when they see your face.

 And always remember, you’re not alone.
-You can always call the Aid In Recovery Hotline at 1-800-910-3734, check in with your sponsor, or call up an old friend from rehab.
+You can always call the Aid In Recovery addiction toll free line now at 1-800-910-3734, check in with your sponsor, or call up an old friend from rehab.